-Following the traditions of other comic book crossovers, IDW Publishing plans to utilize their recently licensed classic Cartoon Network properties by gathering together the characters from their best show into a 6 issue mini-series Crisis Crossover.
+Following the traditions of other comic book crossovers, IDW Publishing utilized their recently licensed classic Cartoon Network properties by gathering together the characters from their best shows into a 6 issue mini-series Crisis Crossover.
 Shows included are Samurai Jack, Ed, Edd 'n' Eddy, Dexter's Laboratory, The Powerpuff Girls, and Ben 10: Omniverse.The story concerns Jack’s archenemy Aku gathering together Vilgax, Mojo Jojo and Mandark from their respective worlds to form a League of Extraordinary Villains in an attempt to conquer the Multiverse.
-Together they then proceed to build a large army of robot mechas to invade their own worlds and capture their rival and bring them back to their space station (Ed, Edd and Eddy are taken by mistake).
-The heroes are then forced to team up with each other in order to thwart the villains’ plans and return to their own worlds.Beginning in June 2014, Super Secret Crisis War will span 6 issues written by Louise Simonson with the addition of 6 one-shots.
-The one-shots will concern other Cartoon Network worlds the villains try to invade and will include two page back stories to the main comics.
-They include Johnny Bravo, Foster's Home for Imaginary Friends, The Grim Adventures of Billy & Mandy, Cow and Chicken, and Codename: Kids Next Door.Not to be confused with similar crossover, Cartoon Network: Punch Time Explosion.
+Together they then proceed to build a large army of robot mechas to invade their own worlds, capture their rivals, and bring them back to their space station (Ed, Edd, and Eddy are taken by mistake).
+The heroes are then forced to team up with each other in order to thwart the villains’ plans and return to their own worlds.Beginning in June 2014, Super Secret Crisis War will spanned 6 issues, written by Louise Simonson, with the addition of 6 one-shots.
+The one-shots will concern other Cartoon Network worlds the villains try to invade, and included two page back stories to the main comics.
+They include Johnny Bravo, Foster's Home for Imaginary Friends, The Grim Adventures of Billy & Mandy, Cow and Chicken, and Codename: Kids Next Door.Not to be confused with CN's other, similar crossover, Cartoon Network: Punch Time Explosion.

-- Action Survivor: Writer Louise Simonson has stated the Eds' status as being this since they're the only characters out of the group that don't possess anything special other than Cartoon Physics.
+- Action Survivor: Writer Louise Simonson has stated the Eds' status as being this, since they're the only characters out of the group that don't possess any special abilities (other than Cartoon Physics).

-- The Last of These Is Not Like the Others: Ben 10 and Ed, Edd, and Eddy fulfill these tropes in different ways.
-Ben is the only protagonist whose show was still airing new episodes at the time and is not part of the Cartoon Cartoon block.
-Ed, Edd, and Eddy are the only protagonists without any combat abilities.
+- The Last of These Is Not Like the Others: Ben and Ed, Edd, and Eddy fulfill these tropes in different ways; Ben is the only protagonist whose show was still airing new episodes at the time, and is not part of the Cartoon Cartoon block, while Ed, Edd, and Eddy are the only protagonists without any combat abilities.